KunwarHemKireet/Sorting-Algorithm-Visualizer/README.md

 # Sorting_Visualizer
- It enables visualization and analysis of various sorting algorithms.
+ It enables visualization of various sorting algorithms and their analysis in terms of efficiency and nature.
+You can reach out the live project here : https://kunwarhemkireet.github.io/Sorting-Algorithm-Visualizer/